-Filing GST means that you'll get regular insights on to how your business is doing.
-You can also only charge GST on your sales and income and claim it back on purchases and expenses if you're GST registered.
+Filing GST returns will provide you with regular insights on how your business is performing.
+You can also charge GST on your sales and income and claim it back on purchases and expenses if you're GST registered.
 However, filing GST is extra paper work, and also means that you can receive penalties if you file it late.

 You must register for GST if you carry out a taxable activity and: